top of page

 How it works

-The course is extremely flexible and each organisation I have run it for has incorporated it into their own programme.
+The course is extremely flexible.
+Each organisation I have run it for has incorporated it into their own programme.

-The two days teaching can be delivered over two consecutive days, two separated days, or each of the four main sections (Prepare, Create, Test, Opportunity) extended to give four days teaching.
+The three days teaching can be delivered over three consecutive days, three separated days, or each of the four main sections (Prepare, Create, Test, Opportunity) extended to give four days teaching.

 It is important for participants to hear about the organisational / local / regional support available in the future as potential innovators as well as have the Dragon's Den pitches.